On June 4, 2020, the Zillow Q2 2020 Home Price Expectations Survey results were released. This survey is done on a quarterly basis.

-The detail of the Q2 2019 Home Price Expectations Survey is interesting.
-Of the 100+ survey respondents, only six (of the displayed responses) forecasts a cumulative price decrease through 2023, and none of those forecasts is for a double-digit percentage decline.
-The largest decline is seen as a 3.58% cumulative price decrease through 2023.
+The detail of the Q2 2020 Home Price Expectations Survey is interesting.
+Of the 100+ survey respondents, only eight (of the displayed responses) forecasts a cumulative price decrease through 2024, and one of those forecasts is for a double-digit percentage decline.
+The largest decline is seen as a 18.9% cumulative price decrease through 2024.

 For a variety of reasons, I continue to believe that even the most “bearish” of these forecasts (as seen in the above-referenced forecast) will prove far too optimistic in hindsight.
 From a longer-term historical perspective, such a decline is very mild in light of the wild excesses that occurred over the “bubble” years.

 I have written extensively about the residential real estate situation.
 For a variety of reasons, it is exceedingly complex.
 While many people continue to have an optimistic view regarding future residential real estate prices, in my opinion such a view is unsupported on an “all things considered” basis.
 Furthermore, from these price levels there exists outsized potential for a price decline of severe magnitude, unfortunately.
 I discussed this downside, based upon historical price activity, in the October 24, 2010 post titled “What’s Ahead For The Housing Market – A Look At The Charts.”